 For example when learning new words from me in English that he didn’t know in Italian, he would respond to his Papà using the English words.
 My husband used the same technique and would ask “In Italiano?” and repeat the same process.

 Repetition and Consistency

 The main things are repetition, and consistency, using the same technique every time.

-So far he is doing quite well, he will usually repeat the English words right away now as he us used to the process and expects it.
-There are times when he won’t and we need to be patient as all children learn at a different pace.
+Sure there will be times when they won’t and we need to be patient as all children learn at a different pace.

-My four year old on the other hand is now fluent in both languages.
-We followed the same technique when he was learning to speak, and now also that he is learning Spanish.
-It has really helped him to distinguish languages.
+We followed the same technique with both children when they were learning to speak, and also when they were learning Spanish.
+It really helped them to distinguish languages.

 There are variations that other parents use, eg. “Mummy says “x”, Daddy says “y”.
-For young children this can be a simpler way for them to understand, however I have found by eventually using the actual names of the languages I have been able to teach my children about other languages, and the countries they are spoken in.
+For young children this can be a simpler way for them to understand, however I found by using the actual names of the languages I was able to teach my children about other languages, and the countries they are spoken in.